Cardboard surface covered with multicolored paint, a hand reaches to smear the paint with a brush.

 1. Gather your materials.
 You’ll need:

-• paint (water-based acrylic recommended, but any kid-friendly paint will work)
+• Paint (water-based acrylic is recommended, but any kid-friendly paint will work)

 • Water

-• containers for pouring (try one or more of the following: droppers, small cups, funnel); and tools for mixing and adding texture (try one or more of the following: plastic spork, popsicle sticks, chopsticks, fingers).
+• Containers for pouring (try one or more of the following: droppers, small cups, funnels) and tools for mixing and adding texture (try one or more of the following: plastic spork, popsicle sticks, chopsticks, fingers).

 Overhead view of a child walking on a large piece of cardboard that is covered with splatters and smears of paint.